Press and Credential Policies

 FOOTBALL

-• Valid credentials must be visible in order to gain entry to Allen E. Paulson Stadium access to the field and/or press box.
+• Valid credentials must be visible in order to gain entry to Allen E. Paulson Stadium and access to the field and/or press box.
+Credentials must be in plain sight at all times.

-• Roof access atop the press is also permitted provided the maximum number of occupants has not been met.
+• Roof access atop the press is also permitted, provided the maximum number of occupants has not been met.
 While tripods are allowed on the roof, no tents or other unsecured items are allowed at any time.
-The broadcasting network and team videographers have priority for all spots.
+The broadcasting network and team videographers have priority for all spots and power outlets.

 • No flash photography allowed while the game is being played.

-• No tripods or chairs are allowed to be set up on the playing surface or sidelines while the game is being played.
+• No tripods, monopods or chairs are allowed to be set up on the playing surface or sidelines while the game is being played.

-• All photographers/videographers on the sideline must be in attendance in a working capacity with proper equipment.
+• All photographers/videographers on the sideline must be in attendance in a working capacity with proper equipment and must check-out a media vest from the press box pre-game.
+It must be returned before leaving the stadium in order to be credentialed for future games.

-• No credentials will be issued to freelance photographers, cutline writers, equipment carriers or radio station representatives, except for each team's broadcast originating networks.
+• No credentials will be issued to freelance photographers, equipment carriers or radio station representatives, except for each team's broadcast originating networks.

 • No one under 18 years of age will be issued a credential for sideline access.